Best Knee Brace for Meniscus Injuries: Hinged, Compression, or Offloader?

 Difficulty walking

-Feeling that the knee gives way
+A feeling that the knee gives way

 How Healthcare Providers Choose the Best Knee Brace for Meniscus Injuries